 If you are like me, and your symptoms wax and wane then don’t worry, I asked about whether a diagnosis can still be made if things aren’t as bad as normal on clinic day.

-Dr Coates said “We can see thickening in the joint, or thickening in the tendon.” so we don’t need to worry there.
+Dr Coates said “We can see thickening in the joint, or thickening in the tendon.” so we don’t need to worry there, as long as the symptoms are recent.
+A good reason not to put off asking for a referral.

 Can lifestyle affect the onset and severity of psoriatic arthritis?